PedroVillegasss/BreedIdentifierV1/README.md

-# Person detection example
+# Border Collie vs Chihuahua (based on the person-detection Tensorflow Lite example)

-This example shows how you can use Tensorflow Lite to run a 250 kilobyte neural network to recognize people in images captured by a camera.
+This example shows how you can use Tensorflow Lite to run a 250 kilobyte neural network to recognize Border Collie vs Chihuahua in images captured by a camera.
 It is designed to run on systems with small amounts of memory such as microcontrollers and DSPs.
-This uses the experimental int8 quantized version of the person detection model.
+This uses the experimental int8 quantized version of the border-collie-chihuahua detection model.

 ## Deploy to ESP32